dtorrero/newmetalbums/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+Unlicense (Public Domain) - see LICENSE file for details